mariakopsacheili/Machine-Learning-Second-Project-Clustering/README.md

 - Exploratory Data Analysis (EDA): Investigate relationships between spending habits, demographics, and income levels.
 Visualize distributions and correlations to inform feature selection.

-- Model Training: Implement clustering models for customer segmentation using K-Means, focusing on attributes such as income, number of children, age, marital status, product engagement, and education.
+- Model Training: Implement clustering models for customer segmentation using K-Means, Kmedoids, DBSCAN, Hierarchical Clustering (Agglomerative), PCA, focusing on attributes such as income, number of children, age, marital status, product engagement, and education.

 - Model Evaluation: Assess the performance of the chosen clustering model to ensure it effectively identifies well-defined customer groups.
+For the evaluation we used Silhouette Score and Elbow method.

 # 🛠️ **Technologies used**